Surgery for Gastrointestinal Issues

 Acute gastrointestinal disorders are sudden and short-term health issues that affect the digestive system, primarily caused by infections, food poisoning, or other temporary factors.
 These conditions are usually caused by pathogens such as bacteria, viruses, and parasites and may result in diarrhoea, vomiting, and abdominal pain.

 Chronic gastrointestinal disorders are long-lasting conditions often caused by underlying health issues or structural abnormalities that persist over an extended period.
-Conditions like irritable bowel syndrome (IBS), Crohn's disease, and coeliac disease are some examples of chronic gastrointestinal diseases, which may lead to persistent abdominal pain, altered bowel habits, and inflammation.
+Examples of these are conditions like irritable bowel syndrome (IBS), Crohn's disease, and coeliac disease.
+These may lead to persistent abdominal pain, altered bowel habits, and inflammation.

-Laparoscopic or minimally invasive surgery can be utilised for both acute and chronic gastrointestinal disorders, depending on the severity of the condition.
+Laparoscopic surgery can be utilised for both acute and chronic gastrointestinal disorders, depending on the severity of the condition.

 gastrointestinal disorders